 Earlier this week on my regular social media run, I came across this status update on Facebook: “I wonder if makin [sic] death threats on these asian traders will really address anythn [sic], the commotion on radio is just misleading everyone.”
 Immediately, a story started forming tentacles in front of my eyes; “sinophobes!”, I exclaimed to myself.
 In December 2012, the government of Lesotho had, through its ministry of Trade and Industry, shut down shops in and around Maseru.
-Earlier raids seem to have been conducted, but Chinese-owned shops have been known to sell less-than-appealing food to their Basotho customers for years, most of which are not well-to-do and hence cannot afford to buy groceries from elsewhere.
+Earlier raids seem to have been conducted, but Chinese-owned shops have been known to sell less-than-appealing food to their Basotho customers for years, most of whom are poor and thus cannot afford to buy groceries from elsewhere.

 Lesotho’s media industry is not well-regulated, especially the airwaves with their quirky and questionable personalities such as Moafrika FM’s Ratabane “Candy” Ramainoane, a cult personality who employs a range of tools, from semi-traditionalist rhetoric to outright Christian fundamentalist utterances to spread his propaganda.
-His facebook profile describes him as “The Prophet, Apostle and Community Leader inspired by the Word of God.”
-“They need to be shown the exit door as early as yesterday,” he has said of Chinese traders whom he alleges are “poisining [sic] the entire Basotho nation with food and bevarages.”
+His Facebook profile describes him as “The Prophet, Apostle and Community Leader inspired by the Word of God.”
+Of Chinese traders, he has said: “They need to be shown the exit door as early as yesterday.”
+He alleges Chinese shop owners are “poisining [sic] the entire Basotho nation with food and bevarages [sic].”

 The Lesotho Times reported the following from a press conference by the principal secretary in the Ministry of Trade, Moahloli Mphaka: